samihaDesigner/Portfolio-Simple-Website/README.md

 # Portfolio-Simple-Website
 Welcome to my portfolio website!
-This project showcases my skills and experience in civil engineering, project coordination, and interior works.
-It is designed to highlight my completed projects, certifications, and expertise in various tools and techniques.

 # Features
 Responsive Design: The website is designed to be responsive, ensuring a seamless experience on both desktop and mobile devices.